A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 ### Paradise and Lucrecia (30xp story award)

-  - For following up on the story of the Paradise to get further information on Lucrecia and what the Paradise was doing, and for noticing the sihedron tattoos.
+  - Award 30 story XP for following up on the story of the Paradise to get further information on Lucrecia and the Paradise, and for noticing the sihedron tattoos.

 ### Wreck of the Paradise (XP 80, Moderate Threat, +40xp story award)